M-Earl/AWS_SAA_Notes/notes.md

 * Direct Connect - establishes a dedicated connection from on-premises to AWS.
 Takes months to set up
 * AWS Site-to-Site VPN - connect on-premises network to your Amazon VPC (AWS side: virtual private gateway, client side: customer gateway)
 * AWS Global Accelerator - provides a fixed entry point to ALBs, NLBs, Elastic IPs, or EC2s (multi-region compatible) (can use AnyCast IP)
-* Cross-zone load balancing - allows traffic to be distributed other than 50/50 to handle different number of instances in each AZ
 * VPC Sharing - share subnets with other accounts
 * Transit Gateway - connects VPCs and on-premises networks through a central hub.
-Eliminates complex peering relationships.
+Eliminates complex peering relationships
+    - Equal Cost Multipath (ECMP), which is supported for Site-to-Site VPN connections on a transit gateway, creates multiple tunnels
 * AWS Flow Logs show activity on a VPC
 * NAT gateways replaced NAT instances (more avaliable)
 * Use an AWS NAT gateway to enable instances in a private subnet to connect to the internet (or AWS services) but prevent the internet from connecting to them